OCLC-Developer-Network/oclc-auth-python/examples/authentication_token/README.md

 ###User Authentication and Access Token Example

 This example demonstrates how to retrieve an access token, and has the following features:
-* HTTP Secure authentication
+* HTTP Secure authentication.
-* Acquiring an Access Token
+* Acquiring an Access Token.
-* Storing the Access Token in a Session so the user doesn't have to authenticate twice
+* Storing the Access Token in a Session so the user doesn't have to authenticate twice.
 * Using the Access Token to request a Bibliographic Record from OCLC.

 1. Edit access_token.py to insert your WSKey parameters: